Airport Security Wait Times

 Frequently Asked Questions

-How accurate are TSA wait time apps?
+How accurate are airport security wait time apps?

 TSA Tracker pulls data directly from official airport systems — not crowdsourced reports or estimates.
 This means our wait times reflect actual checkpoint readings from the airport's own infrastructure, updated every ~2 minutes.

-How often are TSA wait times updated?
+How often are airport security wait times updated?

 TSA Tracker refreshes every approximately 2 minutes, pulling the latest readings from each airport's live data feed.
 The timestamp shown on each checkpoint tells you exactly how fresh the data is.